fotistsakiris/Ideej-k-fkjsdfio/README.md

 ### Two option of navigation: 1.
 Side Drawer or 2.
 Bottom Tabs.
 ### Show an alert in AdminScreen if a chosen product to be deleted is already in the cart of a client.
 ### Added CustomLinearGradient
+### Put login/singup in sidedrawer and hide the adminScreen from normal users...

 ## TODO
 ### DONE! fix scrollView when having a lot of items in CartScreen,